Frosé Recipe | Strawberry Rosé Cocktail

 Thanks Christopher!

-This looks so refreshing and perfect for the bbq we are having at the weekend.
-Love the colour.
+This was so refreshing and perfect for the BBQ we had last weekend.

 Thanks so much Dannii!